Qon/combinassembly/README.md

 - Editor and assembler improvements:
     - [v] ~~Web editor should remember code on reload~~
     - Improved error handling and reporting.
-    - 2D layout (multiple columns) so that you can actually find a space where the program fits large programs.
+    - 2D layout (multiple columns) so that you can actually find a space where large programs fits.
     - [v] ~~Fix cli to accept stdin and file parameter~~
 - New language features
     - Memory mapped IO language support
     - Language features for connecting multiple parallel execution units (with their own instruction pointers) that can communicate with eachother through memory.
     - Entity JSON description for extensibility (any entity wired into the program, even from mods).
-Will also require support for differently sized entities.
+        - Requires support for differently sized entities.
         - Possibility of removing operations `arith` and `decid` from language and supply them as "standard library" macros instead?
         - Will need blueprint string decoder added to interface
     - 1 tick jump possible?